sipark5340/PathDeep/README.md

 ```

-This code is the code that makes the gene expression expression of the sample as an input of PathDeep.
+This part makes the gene expression expression of the sample as an input of PathDeep.

 # Extract PathDeep gene pathway index code explanation